winprn/beautiful-jekyll/_posts/2021-10-11-alternate_current_1.md

 <details>
     <summary>What's is an electric current?</summary>

-    An electric current is a stream of charged particles, such as electrons (-) or ions (+/-).
+    * An electric current is a stream of charged particles, such as electrons (-) or ions (+/-).
 Electric currents don't have direction and their amperage is constant.
 </details>

 <details>
-    <summary>What's is a direct current?</summary>
+    <summary>What's is a directed current?</summary>

-    A direct current is an electric current but it has its own direction, which never change over time and its amperage can be changed.
+    * A directed current is an electric current but it has its own direction, which never change over time and its amperage can be changed.
 </details>

 Firstly, we gonna find out how can we create a alternate current: let's have a rectangle bronze wireframe has its electric charge as S, with N rings spinning around its symmetric axis (define as xx') at a constant speed (with angular velocity is $\omega$) in an uniform magnetic field $\vec{B}$ ($\vec{B}$ is perpendicular with xx').